ASharpPen/Valheim.SpawnThat/Nexusmods/readme.txt

 # Setting type: Single
 SpawnRadiusMax = 0

 ## Required global key to spawn.
 Eg. defeated_bonemass
 # Setting type: String
 RequiredGlobalKey =

  ## Array of global keys which disable the spawning of this entity if any are detected.
+Eg. defeated_bonemass,KilledTroll
 # Setting type: String
 RequiredNotGlobalKey =

 ## Array (separate by comma) of environments required to spawn in.
 Eg. Misty, Thunderstorm.
 Leave empty to allow all.
 # Setting type: String
 RequiredEnvironments =

 ## Minimum count to spawn at per check.
 # Setting type: Int32